pingcap/tidb-dev-guide/src/understand-tidb/dql.md

    Protocol layer is responsible for parsing the network protocol.
 Its codes locate at `server` package, mainly consisting of two parts: one for connection establishing and management, every connection corresponds to one session; one for handling the packets read from the connection.

 2. SQL Layer
    SQL layer is the most complex part in TiDB, handling SQL statement parsing and execution.
-SQL is a complex language, hasing various data types and operators, numerous syntax combinations, so a large portion of TiDB codes spent on SQL layer.
-Besides, TiDB uses a distributed storage engine underneath, so it will encounter many problems stand-alone storage engine won't.
+SQL is a complex language, hasing various data types and operators, numerous syntax combinations, so a large portion of TiDB codes are spent on SQL layer.
+Besides, TiDB uses a distributed storage engine underneath, so it will encounter many problems stand-alone storage engines won't.

 3. KV API Layer
    KV API layer routes requests to the right KV server and passes the results back to SQL layer.
 It should handle the exceptions happened in this stage.